Flatiron-Misc-MK/star_wars/README.md

 # StarWars

+All the Star Wars data you've ever wanted:

+Planets, Spaceships, Vehicles, People, Films and Species

+From all SEVEN Star Wars films

+Now with The Force Awakens data!

+#StarWars

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/star_wars`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem